NerdyTechy/Melody/README.md

 ## Hosting
 Want to host this bot online?
 Any hosting company that provides Discord bot hosting will work, but I highly recommend <a href="https://techy.lol/revivenode">Revivenode</a> (Affiliate Link).

+## Like Melody?
+There are many ways you can support Melody, and its development.
+One of the best ways that you can support the project is by starring it.
+It's free, and really helps out.
+Other than that, you can support Melody's development by using my [Revivenode affiliate link](https://techy.lol/revivenode) which will give me a small percentage of what you spend at Revivenode, without charging you anything extra, or you can donate directly to me via [GitHub Sponsors](https://github.com/sponsors/NerdyTechy), or [buymeacoffee.com](https://www.buymeacoffee.com/techy).
+All donations are highly appreciated! <3